This is the story of how one simple Slack channel sparked countless amazing conversations and our team growing much tighter!September 20, 2021

 As I wrote down the last question, I felt so excited and thought: “Why not apply this idea to my work relationships?”

-That’s how the Slack channel #questionaday came about—of course, with “suitable for work” questions ;)
+That’s how the Slack conversation starter idea came about.
+A day later, I introduced the channel #questionaday—of course, with “suitable for work” questions. 😉

-I’ve spent this winter in Bali—an island known for its healing powers.
-Stay here long enough and you’ll either become a certified yoga teacher, a Kombucha-loving vegan or a chakra expert that wears colorful clothes and walks around barefoot.
+When I began with the Slack question a day channel, I had just spent a winter in Bali—an island known for its healing powers.
+Stay there long enough and you’ll either become a certified yoga teacher, a Kombucha-loving vegan, or a chakra expert that wears colorful clothes and walks around barefoot.

 The responses?
-Only 1 and 2 replies.
+Only one and two replies.
 Conclusion: A little too deep too soon.

 So I altered my questions to things like:

 Q2.
 Did you dream anything last night?
 Do you normally dream and what type of dreams?
 (12 replies)

 Q8.
 What was your first job?
 (18 replies)